-It is noticeable that, despite its significant relevance for public discourses about sustainability and climate change CCS nearly completely vanished from the media agenda only days after the final decision about a CCS law was reached.
+It is noticeable that, despite its significant relevance for public discourses about sustainability and climate change, CCS nearly completely vanished from the media agenda only days after the final decision about a CCS law was reached.
 While research on CCS and in the pilot plant Schwarze Pumpe, where CCS was tested on an industrial scale, was carried out for a number of years after 2012, journalists no longer saw any reason for media coverage.
 This first impression allows us to conclude that science on its own did not have the means to influence the media agenda.
 This is also supported by a descriptive analysis of the key thematic elements represented in the media coverage.

-Six key aspects were responsible for more than 80% of the media coverage.
-Because of the unprecedented indecisiveness of the German government (see also Figure 1), the key thematic aspect of CCS law dominated the media coverage in German daily newspapers as expected.
-The sudden exit of Vattenfall from commercial CCS research and development (CCS Exit), overview articles on the relevance of CCS to power production and the coal industry as well as science and research (Overview of CCS), the political stance and discourse on the level of the federal states (Political Stance), the public and political debate about energy politics (Energy Politics), and, finally, media coverage of the launch of the Schwarze Pumpe CCS pilot power plant (Pilot Plant) comprise about one third of articles about CCS.
-All other themes make up one fifth (20%) of all articles.
+Six key aspects were responsible for more than 70% of the media coverage (see Fig. 3).
+Because of the unprecedented indecisiveness of the German government (see also Table 1), the key thematic aspect of CCS law dominated the media coverage in German daily newspapers as expected.
+The sudden exit of Vattenfall from commercial CCS research and development (CCS exit), overview articles on the relevance of CCS to power production and the coal industry as well as science and research (overview of CCS), the political stance and discourse on the level of the federal states (political stance), the public and political debate about energy politics (energy politics), and, finally, media coverage of the launch of the Schwarze Pumpe CCS pilot power plant (pilot plant) comprise about one-third of articles about CCS.
+All other themes make up one-fifth (20%) of all articles.